 - C = Compromised immune system.
-When you are HIV-positive, your immune system, which helps your body fight infection, has been weakened.
-Exposure to any other infections is potentially very dangerous because your body has less ability to fight infection, and as a result can hasten the disease process.
-Your partner could unknowingly transmit an infection to you. - A = Altruism.
-That means having concern for the welfare of others you don't want to spread HIV and other infections to your partner or unborn children. - R = Reinfection.
-By sharing needles or works or having unsafe sex, individuals with HIV could potentially become re-infected with a strain of HIV that is resistant to some of the newer treatments.
-Therefore, you may greatly reduce your treatment options or those of your partner. - E = Evidence.
+A drug-using lifestyle can damage your immune system and make you susceptible to infection. - A = Altruism.
+That means having concern for the welfare of others you don't want to spread HIV and other infections to your partner or unborn children. - R = Resistance.
+By sharing needles or works or having unsafe sex, you could become infected with a strain of HIV that is resistant to some of the newer treatments.
+If this happens your treatment options (or those of your partner) may be greatly reduced. - E = Evidence.
 HIV is transmitted sexually by the sharing of body fluids (blood, semen, vaginal secretions, breast milk).
 Only abstinence can entirely prevent sexual transmission of infection and only the correct use of latex barriers can reduce the risk of sexually-transmitted diseases, including HIV.

-So, there are very good reasons for an individual who is HIV-positive to C.A.R.E. about learning how to negotiate safer sexual practices.
+So, there are very good reasons for everyone to C.A.R.E. about learning how to negotiate safer sexual practices.

 Safer sex videos are commercially available.
-Two videos we have used in HHRP+ groups are "Norma & Tony following safer sex guidelines" ©1985 Exodus Trust and The Complete Guide to Safe Sex ©1988 Exodus Trust Sex Education Series, 1525 Franklin Street, San Francisco, CA 94109.
+Two videos we have used in HHRP groups are "Norma & Tony following safer sex guidelines" ©1985 Exodus Trust and The Complete Guide to Safe Sex ©1988 Exodus Trust Sex

+Education Series, 1525 Franklin Street, San Francisco, CA 94109.
 In those videos you will see couples going through the process of negotiating safer sex with each other.
 They also demonstrate how to use latex products to make you a better lover and increase your sexual pleasure.